Key Learning Points

 There has to be, in addition to five or more of the conditions listed below, a state of depressed mood every day, with loss of pleasure in almost all or all activities.

-Obviously these symptoms should not arise from taking drugs or from some kind of medical condition.
+Obviously, these symptoms should not arise from taking drugs or from a medical condition.
 Also, the symptoms must interfere or cause distress in terms of work or friendships (for example).